West Ashley: History

 West Ashley is noted as the birthplace of Charleston, where English colonists established the first permanent settlement in the Carolina colony at Albemarle Point in 1670.
 Local Native Americans, particularly the Kiawah, led the colonists from the ship Carolina to a suitable settling ground.
 It is believed that the Indians welcomed the colonists, in the hope they might provide defense against the constant raids by the slaving Westo Indians from Georgia (originally known as the Erie).
 The original settlement, which was built in an unorganized manner, built fortifications early on due to fears of an invasion by the Spanish.
-In 1680, the settlement was relocated to the Charleston peninsula, in-between the Ashley and Cooper rivers.
+In 1680, the settlement was moved to the Charleston peninsula, in between the Ashley and Cooper rivers.
 The 663 acre area of the original settlement's location has been preserved as a state historic site known as Charles Towne Landing.

 A few skirmishes took place there in the American Revolution during which time parts of the area faced occupation by British forces, specifically at Rantowles Creek, where William Washington defeated cavalry forces under Banastre Tarleton, and at Old St. Andrew's Presbyterian Church during the 1780 Siege of Charleston conducted by the British.
 Thousands of slaves escaped to British lines and some fought with the British, qualifying for freedom and evacuation with their troops when the British withdrew from the colony.

 For much of its history, West Ashley had a focus primarily on agriculture, hosting several slave plantations prior to the Civil War.